zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Will not be in quantity and shall be cast away in quantity A man shall be a man who shall close with the unrestrained heart of the end.

-[APZ 177.3] (#apz177 .3) {#apz177 .3.ref .apz} "not in oversize”
+[APZ 177.3] (#apz177 .3) {#apz177 .3.ref .apz} "not in oversize"
 The great thing is that some person here is from the nation or tribe or (3-7) 2 (vii) should be used by another point or by subtracting the mutual Think.
 Thinking a particular dimension is a high acoustic of the mind Is a briqueting a heart like a flag, this is the utmost.
-“Not in the overhead” is not in the overhead.
+"Not in the overhead" is not in the overhead.
 Exemperation is far from.
 The demise shall be a far from the most dimension.
 Be a separant.
 Nakmunai must be separated by an unrestricted heart.

 [APZ 177.4] (#apz177 .4) {#apz177 .4 .ref .apz} "Nibbana
-“People's own” is what some person here does not know.
+"People's own" is what some person here does not know.
 Karma does take drinking and consuming water, while the purivena is taken.
 The aroma of chary leaves flowers when the chic does the approach Trabies gather in the Democratic genitalsNot by a creed, but by a Genesis reason